Durban University of Technology: DUT Business School

 The Durban University of Technology launched the DUT Business School in 2021.
 The Business School offers its new Masters of Business Administration (MBA) programme, Postgraduate Diploma in Business Administration (PDBA) programmes, Higher Certificate programmes and a variety of Executive Education and short learning programmes.

 The DUT Business School also designs tailor-made, in-house programmes and collaborates with corporate, public and non-profit organisations to develop and capacitate employees in various areas.

 Student enrolment

 Whilst the Durban University of Technology offers contact learning, DUT is also a member of COIL, which is the Collaborative Online International Learning consortium.

-In 2022, there were 31 991 registered students.
+DUT has over 34000 registered students.
 This includes under-graduates, Masters and Doctoral/PhD candidates.

 Rankings

 In 2021, the university was ranked by the Times Higher Education World University Rankings for the first time in its history.
 It ranked within the top 500 universities in the world, and within the top 5 in South Africa.
 It was also the first time in history that the province had two universities rank within the top 5 in the country.
-In 2022, DUT remained in the Top 5 of all 26 South African Universities, was the number 1 University of Technology in the country and in the top one third globally.
+In 2022/3, DUT remained in the Top 5 of all 26 South African Universities, was the number 1 University of Technology in the country and in the top one third globally.